phalcon-orphanage/docs/en/reference/validation.rst

             'min' => 2
         )));

-The first validator has the option 'cancelOnFail' => true, therefore if that validator fails the next validator in the chain is not executed.
+The first validator has the option 'cancelOnFail' with a value of true, therefore if that validator fails the remaining validators in the chain are not executed.

-If you're creating custom validators, you can dynamically stop the validation chain, by setting the 'cancelOnFail' option:
+If you are creating custom validators you can dynamically stop the validation chain by setting the 'cancelOnFail' option:

 .. code-block:: php